janko/rodauth-rails/README.md

 end
 ```

-#### Table prefix
+### Table prefix

 If you're storing account records in a table other than `accounts`, you'll want
-to specify the correct table prefix when generating new migrations:
+to specify the appropriate table prefix when generating new migrations:

 ```sh
 $ rails generate rodauth:migration base active_sessions --prefix user